Chrysilla lauta

 Chrysilla lauta is the type species of the jumping spider genus Chrysilla.
 It occurs in rain forest from Burma to China and Vietnam.
-Although known since 1887, it has only been described from male specimens.
+Although known since 1887, the female was only described in 2024.

 Description

 The male is very slender.
 Its carapace is orange-red, with a narrow bluish-white, iridescent transverse stripe between the eyes.
 The robust chelicerae do not point forward.
 The long scutum of the opisthosoma is dark brown and covered with dense, bronze-colored hairs.
 The long legs are brownish-yellow, with the first pair, and the last segments of the others brown.

+The female is smaller than the male, with a body length of 5.0 mm.
+Live females show parts of the carapace covered with white setae and an abdomen with a pattern of red, white, black and iridescent greenish spots, though this coloration shows considerable variation between specimens.
+The chelicerae have parallel sides with one distal tooth on the promargin and two distal teeth on the retromargin.
+All legs are pale in coloration.
+The abdomen displays few iridescent scales suggesting a vague dorsal pattern, with lateral patches consisting of reddish procumbent hair and posteriorly a pattern of dark areas covered with simple black setae arranged in several reversed V-shaped bars on the posterior half of the abdomen.

+Habitat

+The species is generally found in forests and gardens, usually by beating/sweeping shrub and trees, from lowland up to 600 m.